Idlescape/IdlescapeGuides/RunecraftingGuide.md

 ## Essence and Runes
 In order to create runes, one must gather essence.
-Essence is earned at a base rate of 3 per action, which can be increased to 9 once you find and consume a Talisman.
+Essence is earned at a base rate of 3 per action, which can be increased to 9 once you find and consume a talisman.
 However, some actions have multipliers to the amount of essence they reward, depending on other factors.

 ## Talismans itemIcon(itemsIds.unstable_talisman)
 Talismans can be found by opening up a Geode, Bird's Nest, Sunken Treasure, or a Satchel from Combat.
-The first time you consume a Talisman, you'll triple your passive essence gained, afterwards, anytime you consume a Talisman, it'll reward you with a random amount of Essence between 35k to 50k based on the type of Talisman consumed.
+The first time you consume a talisman, you'll triple your passive essence gained, afterwards, anytime you consume a talisman, it'll reward you with a random amount of Essence between 35k to 50k based on the type of talisman consumed.
-Talismans can be also crafted with an Unstable Talisman and some Essence, making Essence sellable.
+Talismans can be also crafted with an Unstable Talisman and 50k Essence, making Essence sellable.

 ## Cloth Weaving itemIcon(itemsIds.imbued_cloth)
 Runecrafting can additionally create Imbued Cloth, which requires Aquatic Fibers gathered from Fishing.